 Joel was one of the tallest bowlers ever to play at 6 foot 8 inches.
 He used his height to generate great bounce and was a handful for any batsmen.

-He played 58 Tests between 1977 and 1987 taking 259 wickets at an average just above 20.98.
-This made him one of the most effective bowlers of all time.
+He played 58 Tests between 1977 and 1987, taking 259 wickets at an average just above 20.98.
+Hence, making him one of the most effective bowlers of all time.
 His first class average was an amazing 18.53, and he took 881 wickets at that level.

 What an economy rate!
-Just under three runs per over demonstrates just how effective Big Bird was in limited overs cricket.
-How he would have gone in the modern day playing T20 cricket we will never know, suffice to say with T20 cricket being even more about economy rates than one day 50 over international cricket, Joel would have been a great asset to any T20 team.
+‘Big Bird’ achieved just under three runs per over, demonstrating just how effective he was in limited overs cricket.
+How he would have gone today playing T20 cricket we will never know.
+Suffice to say, with T20 cricket being even more about economy rates than one day 50 over international cricket, Joel would have been a great asset to any T20 team.

 What price would he have gone for in any of the modern-day IPL auction’s?
 Like many cricketers from the past, the IPL T20 revolution came a little late to swell his bank balance.